Createdd/Writing/articles/APIIntro.md

 #### Connecting the Frontend

 The working API can be connected to all types of frontend frameworks.
+Maybe I'll do that and write another article. :)

 ## Conclusion